Oak Ridge, Tennessee: Manhattan Project

-In 1942, the United States federal government chose the area as a site for developing materials for the Manhattan Project.
-Major general Leslie Groves, military head of the Manhattan Project, liked the area for several reasons.
-Its relatively low population made acquisition affordable, yet the area was accessible by highway and rail, and utilities such as water and electricity were readily available due to the recent completion of Norris Dam.
-Finally, the project location was established within a 17 mi valley.
-This feature was linear and partitioned by several ridges, providing natural protection against the spread of disasters at the four major industrial plants—so they wouldn't blow up "like firecrackers on a string".
+In 1942, the federal government chose the area as a site for developing materials for the Manhattan Project.
+Major General Leslie Groves, military head of the Manhattan Project, liked the area for several reasons.
+Its relatively low population made acquisition affordable, yet the area was accessible by highway and rail, and utilities such as water and electricity were readily available with the recent completion of Norris Dam.
+The project location was established within a 17 mi valley.
+This feature was linear and partitioned by several ridges, providing natural protection against the spread of disasters at the four major industrial plants—so the plants would not blow up "like firecrackers on a string".

-When the Governor of Tennessee Prentice Cooper was officially handed by a junior officer (a lieutenant) the July 1943 presidential proclamation making Oak Ridge a military district not subject to state control, he tore it up and refused to see the MED engineer, Lieutenant colonel James C. Marshall.
-The new District Engineer Kenneth Nichols had to placate him.
-Cooper came to see the project (except for the production facilities under construction) on November 3, 1943; and he appreciated the bourbon-laced punch served (although Anderson County was "dry").
-House and dormitory accommodations at the Clinton Engineer Works (CEW) in Oak Ridge and Hanford Engineer Works in Washington State were basic, with coal rather than oil or electric furnaces.
-But they were of a higher standard than Director Groves wanted, and were better than at Los Alamos.
-Medical care was provided by Army doctors and hospitals, with civilians paying $2.50 per month ($5 for families) to the medical insurance fund.